 No, they are actually two completely different roles, but they work great together.
-A midwife is a healthcare provider who has medical training and is focused on the technical aspects during the birth process such as fetal heart tones and the mother's vitals, etc.
+A midwife is a healthcare provider who has medical training and is focused on the technical aspects during the birth process such as fetal heart tones and your vitals, etc.

 Does a birthkeeper replace a dad's or partner's role at the birth?

-A common fear is that hiring a birthkeeper will regate the partner to minor role, but birthkeepers can actually can support the couple by meeting their needs with snacks, reassuring words, and encouragement so the couple can work more intimately together.
-The birthkeeper may be the only other person beside the partner who is there solely for the emotional well-being of the birthing person.
-The partner may feel unsure or shy if this is uncharted territory, and I can offer encouragement and ideas of how the partners can participate at their level of comfort by suggesting useful tasks, supporting her in a particular position, or massaging her.
-I may be an expert about birth support, but the partner knows the birthing person's personality, likes/dislikes, and needs more deeply and intimately than I ever could.
+A common fear is that hiring a birthkeeper will negate your partner to minor role, but I can actually can support you both by meeting their needs with snacks, reassuring words, and encouragement so you can work more intimately together.
+I may be the only other person beside your partner who is there solely for your emotional well-being.
+Your partner may feel unsure or shy if this is uncharted territory, and I can offer encouragement and ideas of how your partner can participate at his/her level of comfort by suggesting useful tasks, supporting you in a particular position, or massaging you.
+I may be an expert about supporting physiological birth , but your partner knows your personality, likes/dislikes, and needs more deeply and intimately than I ever could.

 This depends mostly on the insurance company as well as the doula/birthkeeper.
 Unfortunately, most insurance companies do not cover doulas at this time.
-There are, however, rare occasions where a person might be able to talk with their insurance company and get some of the cost reimbursed.
-I have dealt with clients that had a healthcare and were able to have my service fee partially covered.
+There are, however, rare occasions where you might be able to talk with their insurance company and get some of the cost reimbursed.
+I have dealt with clients that had healthcare share and were able to have my service fee partially covered.

 Do you attend hospital births?